 More coming soon!

 - Diversity, Equity, and Inclusion in the workplace

 - How do I apply to State and Federal Government jobs?

-Applying to government jobs comes with extra steps, but you have help in navigating this process.
+Applying to government jobs comes with extra steps, but you have help in navigating this process - and it's worth it!
+Government jobs tend to pay well, have great benefits, and provide a lot of opportunities.
 The Internship and Career Center runs workshops each quarter on applying to state and federal jobs.

 Federal government jobs are always posted on usajobs.gov.
 Federal jobs are classified in a “series” or “grade”; learn more at https://www.usajobs.gov/Help/faq/pay/series-and-grade.
 Grades GS-5 through GS-7 are appropriate for students with a Bachelor's degree.
 You can qualify for GS-9 positions if you have a master's degree, and for GS-11 positions if you have a doctorate.
 And here is advice on what to include in your federal resume.

 Tips on getting a federal job:

 - Preparing for and Applying to Graduate School